Dbroqua/DK60TP/README.md

 ![PCB](./Previews/FRONT.png "PCB Front")

-## Customisation
+## Features

-DK60TP allows some customisations like RGB underglow and caps lock led.
+DK60TP allows some customisations like RGB underglow, caps lock led or mouse emulation by using trackpoint.

+For all pinout above, `pin 1` is represented by the square hole.

+### Trackpoint

+To use trackpoint you need to connect the `MOUSE PCB` with the `MAIN PCB`.
+Trackpoint need to be connected to the `MOUSE PCB`.

+#### Pinout

+1. Vcc
+2. GND
+3. D2 (data)
+4. reset
+5. D5 (clock)

 ### Capslock led